alex-rowley/py-svg-chart/README.rst

 Donut chart hovers
 ^^^^^^^^^^^^^^^^^^
 The donut is nice but a little boring.
-To make it a bit more interesting, lets add interactive hover effects to charts.
+To make it a bit more interesting, lets add interactive hover effects.
 These effects can be added to any base elements but conceptually it would primarily be used to add data labels.

 .. code:: python